tinkoff-ai/ReBRAC/README.md

 <img src="figures/showcase.png" alt="Method and Results Summary" title="Method and Results Summary">

 ## Dependencies & Docker setup
-To set up python environment (with dev-tools of your taste, in our workflow we use conda and python 3.8), just install all the requirements:
+To set up a python environment (with dev-tools of your taste, in our workflow, we use conda and python 3.8), just install all the requirements:

 ```commandline
 python3 install -r requirements.txt
 ```

-However, in this setup, you would also need to install mujoco210 binaries by hand.
-Sometimes this is not super straightforward, but we used this recipe:
+However, in this setup, you must install mujoco210 binaries by hand.
+Sometimes this is not super straightforward, but this recipe can help:
 ```commandline
 mkdir -p /root/.mujoco \
     && wget https://mujoco.org/download/mujoco210-linux-x86_64.tar.gz -O mujoco.tar.gz \